 In summary, when seeking Qantas reward seats, it’s advisable to use the multi-city tool on their website, even for a simple route.
 Make sure to select options like “Use points – Classic Flight Rewards only” and “Flexible with dates for all flights” to refine your search.

-In case you encounter difficulties on the Qantas site, exploring seats.aero, a comprehensive app for finding reward seats across various airlines, can be a valuable alternative.
+In case you encounter difficulties on the Qantas site, exploring seats.aero, a comprehensive app for finding reward seats across various airlines, can be a valuable alternative and very much worth its subscription price.
 With the added benefit of setting up alerts for seat availability, this combined approach provides a practical strategy for securing preferred reward seats and maximizing the use of Qantas Points.